GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (115) .md

 Any item touched by this is considered magical for all intents and purposes.
 It does not have any special effect inherently, but is considered magical (and thus can cause its interactions to be treated as being performed with a magical weapon/item).

 **At Higher Tiers**: For each tier beyond minimum, you may either halve the casting time or increase the duration by 1 hour.
+Alternatively, if you cast it at least 3 tiers beyond minimum- you may treat it as an enchanted weapon/armor (as appropriate) of a variety of your choice.
+If you do, the duration of the spell is measured in minutes and not hours.

 **Critical Failure**: You accidentally curse the item in some way.
 You possess the same curse as the magic item.
 This curse lasts for a number of days equal to the spell's tier.